GoogleCloudPlatform/spinnaker-for-gcp/scripts/manage/landing_page_secured.md

 ### Install sample applications and pipelines

 There are sample applications with example pipelines available to install and try out.
-View and install the samples by running this:
+View and install the samples by running this command:

 ```bash
 ~/spinnaker-for-gcp/scripts/manage/list_samples.sh